-The Browser provides access to all your factory content (), as well as your own user content.
-Sophisticated browser functionality allows you to filter sounds by tags, brand, product, bank, text search, user presets and Favorites, helping you to quickly and intuitively find the right presets for your musical needs.

-Player-licensed content will appear automatically in the Browser and you can import non-player content into the Browser.
+The Library Browser provides access to all your KONTAKT Factory Libraries, Instruments, Snapshots and Multis, as well as your own User content.
+Sophisticated browser functionality allows you to filter sounds by tags, text search, User presets and Favorites, helping you to quickly and intuitively find the right presets for your musical needs.
+Player-licensed content will appear automatically in the Library Browser and it is now possible to import non-player content into the new Browser.